Typika

 The Epistle

-The Reading is from the Acts of the Apostles.
+The Reading is from the Epistle of Saint Paul to the Galatians.

 The Gospel

-The Reading is from the Holy Gospel according to Saint John.
+The Reading is from the Holy Gospel according to Saint Matthew.

 The heavenly choir praises you saying: Holy, Holy, Holy, Lord of Sabaoth; heaven and earth are full of your glory.